-Both “Hang Drum” and “Handpan” are very commonly used by players to describe the Saraz and all similar instruments.
-We have also seen multiple builders use both names to describe their own instruments whether the instruments have tuned membranes or cut tongues.
+Players commonly use the terms “Hang Drum” and “Handpan” to describe the Saraz and all similar instruments.
+We have also seen multiple builders use both names to describe their own instruments, whether they have tuned membranes or cut tongues.

 Much of the answer is within the short history of the two terms.

-According to Wikipedia, “the Hang is a musical instrument in the idiophone class created by Felix Rohner and Sabina Schärer in Bern, Switzerland.
-The name of their company is PANArt Hangbau AG.
-The Hang is sometimes referred to as a hang drum, but the inventors consider this a misnomer and strongly discourage its use.”
+The Hang is a new type of musical instrument created by PANArt HangBau AG in Bern, Switzerland around 2000.
+The Hang is sometimes referred to as a hang drum, but the inventors, Felix Rohner and Sabina Schärer, have considered this a misnomer for over a decade and strongly discourage it.

-Not long after this point, Handpan.org was created to discuss and explore the new builders that were inspired by the Hang.
-While Hangblog.org has in recent years become primarily an information source about the Hang, Handpan.org remains a forum with a community of thousands of members that explore endless details about established builders, playing, making, and maintaining handpans as well as about gatherings of people that come together to explore these instruments around the world.
+Not long after this point, Handpan.org was created to discuss and explore the new builders who were inspired by the Hang ®.
+While Hangblog.org has become primarily an information source about the Hang ® in recent years, Handpan.org remains a forum with a community of thousands of members who explore endless details about established builders, playing, making, and maintaining handpans as well as about gatherings of people that come together to explore these instruments around the world.

-We very regularly see Saraz customers post videos of our instruments and call them “Hang Drums” whether we like it or not.
-We have no choice but to accept that it is ultimately up to the player to call their instruments whatever they want even if the name is not in alignment with our desires and beliefs or those of other companies and enthusiasts.
+We regularly see Saraz customers post videos of our instruments and call them Hang Drums whether we like it or not.
+We have no choice but to accept that it is ultimately up to the player to call their instruments whatever they wish even if the name is not in alignment with our desires and beliefs or those of other companies and enthusiasts.
 This is especially true in these young days of this art form.

-It appears very likely that at least the terms “Hang Drum” and “Handpan” are both going to be around for awhile.
-Perhaps in 100 years, one of these terms will become more commonly used than the other.
+It appears very likely that at least the terms Hang Drum and Handpan are both going to be around for a while.
+In 2018, online search trends show that the term “Handpan” is continuing to gain popularity over the term “Hang Drum”.
+Perhaps in 100 years, one of these terms will become the dominate term.
 Until then, we will refer to the Saraz as a Handpan in reverence to the roots of tuned steel in Trinidad and in respect to the inspiration that first sprouted in Switzerland.